-The Clinical Research Unit (Mental Health) is located in the University Department of Psychological Medicine at Terrace House, and is a joint unit of the University Department and the Specialist Mental Health Division of the Canterbury District Health Board.
+The Mental Health Clinical Research Unit (CRU) is located in the University of Otago, Christchurch Department of Psychological Medicine at Terrace House.
+It is a joint unit of the University department and the Specialist Mental Health Division of the Canterbury District Health Board.

-Staff working on Clinical Research Unit (Mental Health) projects include consultant psychiatrists, clinical psychologists, social workers, psychiatric and research nurses.
-Clinical staff are well supported by reception, secretarial, administrative and research staff.
+Staff working on Mental Health Clinical Research Unit (CRU) projects include consultant psychiatrists, clinical psychologists, social workers, psychiatric and research nurses.

 - Interpersonal social rhythms therapy for people with bipolar disorder (still recruiting)